jandamm/instant-repl.zsh/README.md

 ## Configuration
 Here is a list of all functions you can bind keys to and variables to change the plugins behavior.

+Everything that is not listed here is considered implementation detail and should be treated as such.

 ### ZLE functions
 You can use these functions with `bindkey [key] {function}`.
 In functions you call from your own key binding functions you can use them like this: `zle {function}`.